codefeathers/tsh/README.md

 - `tsh` doesn't play well with commands that require password from stdin, like `sudo`, or any command that creates a new shell (like `bash`).
 As a workaround, you could use `sudo -S` to read password from stdin.
 These may be fixed in a later version.

-- Some times, the same response will be sent several times as the stream is triggered.
-This is fixable, and will be done soon.

 ## Security

 `tsh` is recommended to be used by a single user only, for your personal needs.
 Therefore, you must host your own bot on the server.
 Support for multiple machines may come in future.